denysbutenko/provisioning/README.md

 bash "${TMP}/opz.sh"
 ```

 `opz.sh` does quite a bit of stuff behind the scenes.
-Again, refer to my [blog post](TODO) for details, or review the script's source.
+Again, refer to my [blog post](https://tildeslash.io/2017/10/26/Setup-Orange-Pi-Zero-running-Armbian-on-WLAN/) for details, or review the script's source.
 To summarize:

 * Installs a minimal amount of essential software, including `ufw` and `fail2ban`
 * Configures and enables `ufw` to only allow incoming `ssh` on port 22
 * Hardens `/etc/ssh/sshd_config`
 * Interactively sets hostname, changes login shell to `zsh`

 Once done, logout.
-Then on your machine, `ssh-copy-id username@ip` to copy your pubkey to the orange pi zero.
-You are now all set for administration over key-based `ssh` on your WLAN.
+Then `ssh-copy-id username@ip` and done!

 ### Setup WLAN Networking

-Setting up WiFi on the orange pi zero is easy with the `nmtui` front-end to NetworkManager that comes with armbian: `sudo nmtui-connect`
+Setting up WiFi on the OPZ is easy with the `nmtui` front-end to NetworkManager that comes with armbian:

-Once you have a successful access point configuration, you are free to disconnect ethernet from the board and reboot.
+`sudo nmtui-connect`

 ## Generic Debian (Stretch) Server